wurgo/osuStreamSpeed.js/README.md

 # osuStreamSpeed.js
-An osu! stream speed tester using javascript and jquery.
+An osu! stream speed tester using javascript and jquery with CanvasJS for graphs.

 You are a dirty cheater if you hold down the key